What if it rains? Are there ticket refunds?

 Will strollers be permitted at WildLights?

 Yes, strollers will be allowed along the open pathways for the event, with the exception of the indoor Jungle Lights and Snowmazium due to limited space.
+There is designated stroller parking for those areas.

 back to top